giesf/dab-protocol/README.md

 # DAB (Dumb as Bricks) Blogging Protocol

+DAB is a federated blogging protocol, designed to be as simple to implement as possible.
+This draft is the result of a brainstorming session on a balcony in Friedrichshain and therefore represents a very early version of the protocol.

+## Lingo
 A *Server* in the context of this document is a single-user instance.
-There are no limits on what the Base URL of such an instance could be.
+(It is a misleading name that should be replaced) There are no limits on what the Base URL of such an instance could be.
 A single user instance could be `bernd.dab-blog.sh` or `dab-example.blog` or `xzy.dab-blog.sh/bla/bli/blub`.
 It just needs to be a domain-space that the user has full control over and implements the following endpoints:

 ## API-Spec